michellepace/md-pretty/README.md

 **VERSION 2:**

-Manual edit to (version 1) to align to more of what I wanted.
+Manuallt edited (version 1) to align to more of what I wanted.

 **VERSION 3:**